Technology

 However, certain kinds of mistreatment may cause conventional Li-ion batteries to explode.
 For this reason it is necessary to design an adequate battery management system which ensures the protection and control of the battery pack.

-The combination of PEMFC (which mainly provides high energy density) with high power density batteries allows to extend the utilization of portable devices to un-precedent users’ applications.
+The combination of PEMFC (which mainly provides high energy density) with high power density batteries driven by optimization control algorithms to dispach the requested energy, allows to extend the utilization of electronic equipment in off-grid contests to un-precedent users’ applications.